Tealium/integration-demandware/README.md

-# integration-demandware
-Tealium Demandware Cartridge
+# Tealium Demandware Cartridge

+This github repository is for reference only.

+Please download the latest cartridge from Demandware XChange here: https://xchange.demandware.com/docs/DOC-11251